 Clear Choices, Clean Water - Greater Toledo Lake Erie is a campaign to increase awareness about choices we make and the impact they have on our streams and lakes.
 Water friendly practices such as using phosphorus-free fertilizer, landscaping with native plants, managing yard and pet wastes, and volunteering to clean up our waterways help make clear clean water available to us.
 By educating individuals on these important actions and providing citizens with water-focused volunteer opportunities, we empower everyone to do their part for water quality and conservation.

 Clear Choices Clean Water - Greater Toledo Lake Erie is a cooperative effort between TMACOG's Stormwater Coalition members and many local partners.
 Since 2003 the Stormwater Coalition has been working to educate the citizens of northwest Ohio, showing how individuals can help to protect and improve water quality in our rivers and Lake Erie.
-In 2016, members of the Stormwater Coalition decided to fund the launch an affiliate program of the National Clear Choices Clean Water Campaign based in Indianapolis.
+In 2016, members of the Stormwater Coalition decided to fund the launch of an affiliate program of the National Clear Choices Clean Water Campaign based in Indianapolis.
 The coalition and its partners went live with Clear Choices Clean Water - Greater Toledo Lake Erie in Spring 2017.

 Listed Below are some of the education programs and resources offered by the Stormwater Coalition over the years.